nhsconnect/gpconnect/pages/accessrecord/accessrecord_development_html_implementation_guide.md

 GP Connect queries/requests may be received while the patient's record is being updated.

-Record locking inside a provider system **SHALL NOT** impact the ability of the system to fulfil read/query requests of the patient's record.
+Record locking inside a provider system **MUST NOT** impact the ability of the system to fulfil read/query requests of the patient's record.

 However, it is understood that there are differing approaches to record locking within the GP principal systems which have an effect when any local/pending changes are actually committed back to the patient's record.

-When a consumer system accesses a patient's record, the provider systems **SHALL** only return data that has been successfully committed back to the patient's record and thus has become available to all users (including users of the provider APIs).
+When a consumer system accesses a patient's record, the provider systems **MUST** only return data that has been successfully committed back to the patient's record and thus has become available to all users (including users of the provider APIs).

 ## Common user interface guidance ##